ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 The kind of feeling that your life should be something else but it just isn't yet.

-A combination of friends getting married and starting families ripped any of the common ground I once shared with them right out from under my feet.
+A combination of friends moving away, or getting married and starting families ripped any of the common ground I once shared with them right out from under my feet.
 It was just a lonely time.
 I guess if my life had a low point, this was undeniably it.

 Now, I'm not naive enough to think that I have had any kind of a cursed life.
 I was, and am still, incredibly privileged and blessed.
 It's not that my life was heading in some bad direction. _It's that it just wasn't heading in any particular direction at all._